LSUTigerRacing/dash_display/README.md

-# dash_display
+# dash_pi
-This repository will contain the logic of the dash that will be responsible for displaying data.
+This repository will contain the logic of the Raspberry PI.

+Responsibilities of this chip include:
+- Display Driver
+- Writing data to SD card
+- Sending information wirelessly to website

 ## 🧑‍💻 Contribution Guide